-The first wife of Robert Dudley died in 1560 in suspicious circumstances, one year after Elizabeth become queen and Robert was a favourite at court.
+The first wife of Robert Dudley died in 1560 in suspicious circumstances, two years after Elizabeth become queen and Robert was a favourite at court.

 Three years after his first wife’s death, Robert Dudley received Kenilworth back from the Queen.
 The Queen visited the castle a few times while it was renovated and buildings were added to the castle.
 In 1575 Queen Elizabeth I visits Kenilworth for 19 days, the longest visit ever made by a monarch.
 Robert tried to persuade Queen Elizabeth to marry him during her stay.
 She refused him.
 He left the building he built to impress her in disrepair and he didn’t remarry for 18 years.
 His second wife was banished from court and their only son died aged 3.
 Dudley died in 1588.

 Linking up to: fun family days out linky (life-as-mum.co.uk)